-DHY 4115 Evidence-Based Decision Making in Dental Hygiene (3)
+DHY 3010 Evidence-Based Decision-Making in Dental Hygiene (3)

-This course will provide fundamental knowledge about evidence-based decision making.
-It will provide tools and skills needed to locate and review research articles and abstracts quickly and easily so that the student can interpret the literature to provide the best possible care and achieve optimum outcomes for patients; 3 hours of lecture per week; offered online.
-Prerequisite: DHY 3822 or equivalent
+This course will provide fundamental knowledge about evidence-based decision-making.
+It will provide tools and skills needed to locate and review research articles and abstracts quickly and easily so that the student can interpret the literature to provide the best possible care and achieve optimum outcomes for patients; 3 hours of lecture per week.
+Prerequisite: AS in DHY